Skip to content

 Before any work begins, a technician needs to figure out exactly what’s going on with your engine.
 This initial diagnostic phase is your first expense.
 Some shops offer a quick turnaround on diagnostics, aiming to identify the problem in just a couple of hours to minimize your downtime.
 The cost for this service can range from a flat fee to an hourly rate.
 It’s always a good idea to ask if the diagnostic fee will be applied toward the cost of repairs if you decide to have the work done at that shop.
 This simple question can save you money right from the start.

-Maintenance vs. Major Repair Costs
+The Cost of Maintenance vs. a Major Repair

 There’s a huge difference between the cost of routine maintenance and a major overhaul.
 Staying on top of preventive care is your best defense against massive repair bills.
 For perspective, a complete engine overhaul can cost anywhere from $20,000 to $40,000.
 While that’s a significant investment, it can add thousands of operating hours to your engine’s life.
 However, consistent maintenance like oil changes, filter replacements, and fluid checks costs a fraction of that and can prevent the issues that lead to an overhaul in the first place.
 Think of maintenance as a small, regular investment to protect your biggest asset.